kevinkirkup/xcode-templates/README.md

 ## Example Usage

 The templates will now show up in XCode when you try to create a new file or project.

-Right click in the Project Navigator or select *File > New... > File* in the Menu to create a new file.
+To create a new file base on one of your templates, select *File > New... > File* in the Menu

 <img src="https://raw.github.com/kevinkirkup/xcode-templates/master/Resources/new_file__menu.png" />

+or Right click in the Project Navigator.

 <img src="https://raw.github.com/kevinkirkup/xcode-templates/master/Resources/new_file__project_navigator.png" />

 The new template group will show up in the File Wizard.

 <img src="https://raw.github.com/kevinkirkup/xcode-templates/master/Resources/new_templates.png" />

 Select the template and you are on your way.